-Next we will select which format to use for our backup.
-We prefer .zip files because they’re easy to deal with and we’re able to import the whole site into Local by Flywheel which we use for our local development.
+Next, we will select which format to use for our backup.
+We prefer .zip files because they’re easy to deal with and we’re able to import the whole site into our local development environment.

-The schedule tab allows us to select how often the backup should run automatically, or we can choose to do this manually.
-We use WP-Cron and have it to backing up daily at 3am.
-WP-Cron which is WordPress’s default scheduler, and doesn’t need further installation like the easycron.com option.
+The schedule tab allows us to select how often the backup should run automatically.
+Alternatively, we can choose to do this manually.
+We use WP-Cron and have it back up daily at 3 AM.
+WP-Cron is WordPress’s default scheduler and doesn’t need further installation like the EasyCron option.

 We leave all of the database tables selected for a full backup.
 We recommend you do the same unless you are familiar with the WordPress database structure.

-Time to authenticate our Dropbox account!
+Time to authenticate our Dropbox account.
 It’s simple and straightforward.
-We prefer using the the first option “App Access to Dropbox”.
+We prefer using the first option “App Access to Dropbox.”
 Basically, BackWPup will only have access to one folder in your account.
 Click “Get Dropbox App auth code” and you will be asked to log in.

 Once you’re logged in, simply copy the code on the screen and head back to the settings to paste the code.

-The destination folder is a subfolder that you can set up within the main BackWPup folder.
-You can add as many sub folders as you want if you have multiple sites backing up.
-Example /clients/johns-site/
+The Destination Folder is a subfolder that you can set up within the main BackWPup folder.
+You can add as many subfolders as you want if you have multiple sites backing up.

-The file deletions will make sure that your Dropbox storage doesn’t go over the limit.
+File Deletion will make sure that your Dropbox storage doesn’t go over the limit.
 You can set exactly how many versions you want to keep.
 The plugin will automatically delete the oldest if the limit is reached.
-Hit save!
+Hit save.